rohit1901/boom-router/README.md

 );
 ```

-### Can I initiate navigation from outside a component?
+### Navigation from Outside a Component

-Yes, the `navigate` function is exposed from the `"boom-router/use-browser-location"` module:
+The `navigate` function is exposed from the `"boom-router/use-browser-location"` module:

 ```js
 import { navigate } from "boom-router/use-browser-location";